syoho/aniline/README.md

 ## Acknowledgements

 Special thanks to Javier Bórquez for the inspirational pintr project, and to the creators of vivus-instant.
 This project would not be possible without their groundbreaking work.

-## License

-[Add your chosen license here]

-## Contact

-[Your contact information or link to your profile]

----

-**Note:** This project is not affiliated with or endorsed by the creators of pintr or vivus-instant.
-It is an independent project inspired by their work.